 Thyroid Hair Loss Itchy Scalp

-The Thyroid Hair Loss Itchy Scalp occurs mainly due to the skin infections.
-Thyroiditis is one of the conditions, which can lead to the itchy feeling.
+The Thyroid Hair Loss Itchy Scalp occurs mainly due to skin infections.
+Thyroiditis is one of the conditions, which can lead to an itchy feeling.
 You can heal the symptoms by following some simple treatments at home.

 - Apply Coconut oil and Aloe Vera mix